0xPolygonMiden/miden-base/docs/architecture/transaction.md

 - A **P2ID** note verifies that the executing account's ID matches the expected account ID from the note inputs.
 - A **Swap** note allows asset exchange based on predefined conditions.
 Example:
     - The note's consumption condition is defined as "anyone can consume this note to take X units of asset A if they simultaneously create a note sending Y units of asset B back to the creator."
-    - If an executor wants to buy only a fraction `(X-m)` of asset A, they provide this amount via `TransactionArguments`.
+    - If an executor wants to buy only a fraction `(X-m)` of asset A, they provide this amount via transaction arguments.
+The executor would provide the value `m`.
     - The note script then enforces the correct transfer:
         - A new note is created returning `Y-((m*Y)/X)` of asset B to the sender.
         - A second note is created, holding the remaining `(X-m)` of asset A for future consumption.